-class brian2.equations.codestrings.CodeString(code) Bases: abcoll.Hashable code The code string code
+class brian2.equations.codestrings.CodeString(code) Bases: collections.abc.Hashable code

 A class for representing "code strings", i.e. a single Python expression or a sequence of Python statements.

 The code string, may be an expression or a statement(s) (possibly multi-line).